bsccf/Uni-notes/Mechanics structures and materials/Statics 1/7a Beams, stress due to bending/deformation due to bending in beams.md

 ### Assumptions
 Of course in reality everything has [[random idk|unexpected behaviour]], so for analysis we are going to work under some assumtions:
+- The plane cross section remains a plane under loading conditions
+- The beam is bent into a circular arc
+- The radius of curviture of the circle is large compared to the depth of the beam
 -